eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 As you can see, the convention in Ceylon is to use meaningful names for type parameters (in Java the convention is to use single letter names).

+A type parameter may have a default argument.

+    shared interface Iterable<out Element, out Absent=Null> ...

+## Type arguments

 Unlike Java, we always do need to specify type arguments in a type declaration (there are no _raw types_ in Ceylon).
 The following will not compile: